 Young Stewards Youth Scholarship Fund

 PRNSA believes that every child should have access to high quality environmental and field science education programs and recreational experiences on publicly-held wild lands.
 In 2009, we founded the Young Stewards Youth Scholarship Fund to provide underserved youth with access to residential environmental, science and wilderness education programs within Point Reyes National Seashore.
-Since establishing this program, PRNSA has raised $530,000 in dedicated funds to support programs for nearly 4,000 youth.
+Since establishing this program, PRNSA has raised nearly $600,000 in dedicated funds to support programs for more than 4,000 youth.

 Environmental Education - Adult